rmaicle/sut/README.md

 __Basic Usage__

+* incorporate the module into your project;
 * use a _Wrapper Module_;
 * statically import the _Wrapper Module_;
 * add _user-defined attributes_ before unit test blocks;
-* add the unit test block prologue code at the top of unit test blocks;
+* add unit test block prologue code at the top of unit test blocks;
-* pass the unit testing flag and the version identifier `sut` to the compiler.
+* pass the unit testing flag (--unittest) and the version identifier `sut` to the compiler.

 Unit tests without _user-defined attributes_ or unit test block prologue code will still execute but they will not be reported in the console output since